aajfranklin/Click-And-Roll/README.md

+# DISCONTINUATION

+As of September 2023, Click and Roll is no longer published on any browser extension stores and the Click and Roll data server is no longer running.
+This is due to a lack of donations to cover the running costs of the Click and Roll server.
+As a more experienced developer this is no longer the key portfolio piece it once was, so I can't justify keeping it running at a recurring cost to my wallet.

+Thank you to the ~1,500 monthly users of Click and Roll for finding value in this work - I sincerely hope it was useful!
+This was a fun and challenging project for me as an early-career web developer when I kicked it off, and I look back on it fondly.

 # Click and Roll

 Click and Roll is a free browser extension for getting NBA stats anywhere.
 Hover over any NBA player's name on any web page to quickly view their stats.